 If federal government projections prove correct, cybersecurity will remain a hot career field in the decade ahead.

-The number of jobs for information security analysts will increase by 31% between 2019 and 2029, according to projections from the U.S. Bureau of Labor Statistics (BLS).
-That’s far faster than the national average for all jobs (4%) and all computer-related jobs (about 11%).
+The number of jobs for information security analysts will increase by 35% between 2021 and 2031, according to projections from the U.S. Bureau of Labor Statistics (BLS).
+That’s much faster than the national average for all occupations and all computer-related jobs (15%).

-Because cybersecurity impacts all facets of IT, earning a bachelor’s degree in cybersecurity gives you a wealth of career options.
-The following three rank among the most popular -— and rewarding — in the profession.
+Because cybersecurity impacts all facets of IT, earning a degree in cybersecurity can offer you several career options.
+The following three rank among the most popular in the profession.

 A cybersecurity graduate who works in ethical hacking, sometimes referred to as penetration testing, analyzes the effectiveness of an organization’s cyber defenses by attempting to hack their system.
 Organizations hire professional, ethical hackers to determine their sites’ vulnerabilities, the strength of their safety measures and what it might take to make systems fail, among other information.